Kristina01111000/Drws_site/README.md

 Make light green background a darker green, with white font Make the fonts bigger, like 14 or 16
-For get you r 4 element balance score section switch the picture to the side, put the button below the image Get the white out of the book image
+For get you r 4 element balance score section switch the picture to the side, put the button below the image

 For element images, make them go widescreen, then put the text on a background that matches the image, make text white, leave a space between the text and the next image
 For heading switch to with dr w as your guide, make the drw part smaller text, make other part bigger Center the buttons